dillanjwilding/acme-widget-co/README.md

 And that is where I got stuck.
 I had thought about different ways to structure and organize delivery cost calculation and handling offers and they each seem to come with advantages and disadvantages but none seemed ideal.
 I tried to start simple, then think of how to make it a more long term, scalable solution.
 I think I figured out delivery cost calculation to some extent, there are definitely ways to improve it, but I'm not happy with my solution/implementation for applying applicable offers.
 I'm trying to not over-engineer a complicated and overly complex solution but there just seems like there should be a better way.

+Decided against changing `DeliveryCost` to an interface or parent class and implementing `StandardDelivery` and `ExpeditedDelivery` because it created code overhead with no upside (didn't add functionality, didn't help with scaling or usability).
+Besides naming, I think I'm fine with this implementation.

+I'm still not happy with `Offer`.

 ## Structure

  - `Basket` Facilitates the organization and function of the "shopping cart".
 Manages a collection of `Item` objects which total cost calculation, delivery costs, and apply applicable offers.